the-james-burton/the-turbine/README.md

 This DOES need to be 2.3.2 because of [#17483](https://github.com/elastic/elasticsearch/issues/17483) affecting 2.3.1.

 0. Copy the contents of the [elasticsearch.yml](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/elk/elasticsearch.yml) file into your elasticsearch.yml file to make sure that CORS support is enabled correctly to allow [atacama](https://github.com/the-james-burton/atacama) to connect.
-0. **COMING SOON** Install the [search-guard-ssl](https://github.com/floragunncom/search-guard-ssl) elasticsearch plugin to enable SSL (https) on your elasticsearch server.
-You can do this thus...
-`bin/plugin install com.floragunn/search-guard-ssl/2.3.2.9`

 ### Kibana 4.5.0